Layr-Labs/eigenlayer-middleware/docs/README.md

 As an example, an AVS might want to support primarily native ETH stakers.
 It would do so by configuring a quorum to only weigh operators that control shares belonging to the native eth strategy (defined in the core contracts).

-The Service Manager Owner initializes quorums in `BLSRegistryCoordinatorWithIndices`, and may configure them further in both the `BLSRegistryCoordinatorWithIndices` and `StakeRegistry` contracts.
+The Service Manager Owner initializes quorums in the `RegistryCoordinator`, and may configure them further in both the `RegistryCoordinator` and `StakeRegistry` contracts.

 ##### Strategies and Stake